 And men do this too.
 They just rarely say it out loud.

 I’ve had what I call “receptacle sex”.
 Once.
-Sex where you feel like you could be anybody, because there is little connection and the act is mechanical and it’s over before you know it.
+Sex where you feel like you could be anybody.
+Where there is little connection and the act is mechanical and it’s over before you know it.
 You lie there, playing receptacle for your sex partner, and then it’s done and there is nothing more for you.
 EEEEwwwwww!
 I thought, “Oh no. I don’t have sex like this.”

 I really don’t.